-Horizon School Division

-Medical Management Plan (Continued) Medical Conditions and Disabilities Information
+Horizon School Division Medical Management Plan (Continued) Medical Conditions and Disabilities Information

 STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S LEGAL MIDDLE NAME: MEDICATIONS: Provide copies of any prescriptions and/or information about medications this student is taking, including dosage and location for any medications to be given at school.
-List any current or possible side effects of this/these medication(s): Name of Medication: Prescribed Dosage Amount: Frequency of Dosage (When to Use): Possible Side Effects (if any): Medication Start Date: Medication Comple tion Date: Location of Medication at school: NOTE: Medications administered at s complete with current label. chool MUST be contained within the original prescription container, SPECIAL INSTRUCTIONS FOR STORA AGE OF MEDICINE and/or EPINEPHRI NE auto injectors: THIS MEDICATION IS TO BE (Check one): NOTE: A staff member may be preauthorized to administer or supervise student administration of medication in response to an anaphylactic reaction, and may do so, if (a) the information maintained in this plan remains current, and consent has been given by the parent or student, as applicable. ☐ Self-administered by the student or under the supervision of a staff member □ Administered to the student under the direction of a staff member □ Administered by the following staff member: ☐ Used only when the following sympto TRIGGERS AND RESTRICTIONS: oms appear (describe below): List any foods, activities, situations, etc. t that this student should avoid:
+List any current or possible side effects of this/these medication(s): Name of Medication: Prescribed Dosage Amount: Frequency of Dosage (When to Use): Possible Side Effects (if any): Medication Start Date: Medication Completion Date: Location of Medication at school: NOTE: Medications administered at school MUST be contained within the original prescription container, complete with current label.
+SPECIAL INSTRUCTIONS FOR STORAGE OF MEDICINE and/or EPINEPHRINE auto injectors: THIS MEDICATION IS TO BE (Check one): NOTE: A staff member may be preauthorized to administer or supervise student administration of medication in response to an anaphylactic reaction, and may do so, if (a) the information maintained in this plan remains current, and consent has been given by the parent or student, as applicable. ☐ Self-administered by the student or under the supervision of a staff member ☐ Administered to the student under the direction of a staff member ☐ Administered by the following staff member: ☐ Used only when the following symptoms appear (describe below): TRIGGERS AND RESTRICTIONS: List any foods, activities, situations, etc. that this student should avoid:

-Horizon School Division Medical Management Plan (Continued)

-Medical Conditions and Disabilities Information
+Horizon School Division Medical Management Plan (Continued) Medical Conditions and Disabilities Information

-STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S L EGAL MIDDLE NAME: ACCOMMODATIONS AND SPECIAL CONSIDERATIONS List any adaptations or strategies that will assist this student in participating as fully as possible: List strategies that reduce the risk of exposure to anaphylactic causative agents in classrooms and school common areas: Risk Strategies to Avoid Allergen Who is respo nsible COMMUNICATION PLAN For the dissemination of information on life-threatening allergies to all par rents, students and employees Independent Student Signature (if applicable) Independent Student Name (PLEASE PRINT) (if applicable) Date Parent/Guardian Signature Parent/Guardian Name (PLEASE PRINT) Date Physician/Health Care Provider Signature Physician/Health Care Provider Name (PLEASE PRINT) Date Principal Signature Principal Name (PLEASE PRINT) Date Personal information is collected under the authority of the Education Act and Alberta's Freedom of Information and Protection of Privacy Act (FOIP).
+STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S LEGAL MIDDLE NAMI Ε: ACCOMMODATIONS AND SPECIAL C ONSIDERATIONS List any adaptations or strategies that will lly as possible: ziot arry adaptationo or ottatogree triat wi iii doolot ano otadont iii paraolpaanig do ra my de pecciale.
+List strategies that reduce the risk of exp as: Risk Strategies to Avoid Allergen Who is responsible COMMUNICATION PLAN For the dissemination of information on life-threatening allergies to all par ents, students and employees - ' Independent Student Signature (if applicable) Independent Student Name (PLEASE PRINT)) (if applicable) Date independent Student Signature (if applicable) independent Student Name (PLEASE PRINT) (if applicable) Date

+Parent/Guardian Signature Parent/Guardian Name (PLEASE PRINT) Date Physician/Pharmacist Signature Physician/Pharmacist Name (PLEASE PRINT) Date Principal Signature Principal Name (PLEASE PRINT) Date